zerovm/zerovm-cli/doc/intro.rst

 The file is in `JSON format <json_>`_ and describes the program to execute, some meta data about it, help about the program and its arguments (this program has none), and finally information about which files to include when bundling.
-We will get into more detail later about the different sections of the file.
+The different sections are described in more detail in :ref:`zar-json`.

 Bundling